-Fundamentally, an effective QMS should achieve consistent product quality, compliance and transparency at every stage of production.
-The first step towards that is establishing consistent -- and consistently understood -- customer-oriented goals across the supply chain.
+Fundamentally, an effective QMS should achieve consistent product quality, compliance, and transparency at every stage of production.
+The first step towards that is establishing consistent – and consistently understood – customer-oriented goals across the supply chain.

-To achieve those goals, multiple operational processes can be executed as part of a company’s Quality Management System, including:
+To achieve those goals, multiple operational processes can be executed as part of a company’s quality management system, including:

 The concept of quality management, in some shape or form, has been around since pre-industrial times.
 During the 20th century, ideas of quality management have gone through many transformations, and the publication of the original ISO 9001 standard in 1987 was a major landmark.

-At first glance, the concept of a quality management system, with its many principles and requirement, may seem daunting.
+At first glance, the concept of a quality management system, with its many principles and requirements, may seem daunting.
 You might even start to wonder if your business needs an actual QMS, especially if you’re operating on a relatively small scale.